 1. Project status report

 The project status report is a critical report that shows stakeholders a general snapshot of how well the project is advancing toward its targets.
-The project status report can be thought of as a general update that’s designed to keep stakeholders or progress, emerging issues, and key points to note, all at a glance.
+The project status report can be thought of as a general update that’s designed to keep stakeholders or project progress, emerging issues, and key points to note, all at a glance.

 2. Project health report